JamesHoran/kanban-board/README.md

 # to do

-## test everything in a new git repo using the cloud

 ## set up project to be hosted on verecel or whatever that is

-## fix loading screen on boards load

 ## clean up top of readme